-From 2006 to 2012: A resurgence of gold
+From 2006 to 2012: a resurgence of gold

-During the subprime crisis, the price of gold hit its first peak in January 2009, at more than €700 per ounce.
+During the subprime crisis, the price of gold hit its first peak in January 2009, at more than EUR 700 per ounce.
 In 2008, when the biggest economic crisis of the 21st century struck, the price of gold skyrocketed.
-Savers around the world were looking to protect their savings, and gold – like always – was shining bright, attractive and reassuring.
+Savers around the world were looking to protect their savings, and gold—as always—gleamed bright, attractive and reassuring.

-And in the period beginning in 2006, the price of gold continued its rise.
-It reached its highest level at €1,380 per ounce in August 2012, a record which would only be beaten in February 2020.
-This marked a staggering change in the price of gold, in the space of six years: up 245%!
+In the period that began in 2006, the price of gold continued its rise.
+It reached its highest peak—at EUR 1,380 per ounce—in August 2012, a record which would only be beaten in February 2020.
+This marked a staggering change in the price of gold – in the space of six years: up 245%!

-From 2012 to 2018: A plateau around €1,000 per ounce
+From 2012 to 2018: a plateau at around EUR 1,000 per ounce

-After the spectacular bounce-back of the 2000s, the price of gold took a new downward turn, by nearly 30%.
-By 2013, the winds had changed, and prices declined accordingly, falling from $1,280 in July 2013 to $1,070 in December 2015, before gradually rising again to $1,300 in January 2018.
+After its spectacular bounceback in the 2000s, the price of gold again took a downward turn, dropping nearly 30%.
+By 2013, the winds had changed and prices declined accordingly, falling from USD 1,280 in July 2013 to USD 1,070 in December 2015, before gradually rising again to USD 1,300 by January 2018.

-From 2018 to the present: Gold prices in euros back on the rise
+From 2018 to the present: gold prices in euros back on the rise

 In 2018, the price of gold was at its lowest, at a time when stock markets were closing at their highest.
 The Dow Jones fell on 4 October 2018 and later crumbled throughout the month of December.
 This was the worst December since the creation of market indexes.
-On the completely opposite end of the spectrum, it was at this same time that the price of gold swung upwards.
+At the completely opposite end of the spectrum, it was at this same time that the price of gold swung upwards.

-February 2020: New records for the price of gold
+February 2020: new records for the price of gold

-Unlike the previous decade, trends in the price of gold did not run counter to the different stock market closes.
+Unlike the previous decade, trends in the price of gold did not run counter to the different stock market closing prices.
 In fact, the Dow Jones and CAC 40 market indexes were at the top of their game… just like the price of gold.
-Monday, 24 February 2020 made gold history when, for the first time ever, the price per ounce was recorded at €1,553, or €49.93 per gram.
+Gold history was made on Monday 24 February 2020, when—for the first time ever—the price per ounce was recorded at EUR 1,553 – or EUR 49.93 per gramme.